hughes84/ambust/README.md

 I love IMG for helping resize some images.
 Am I responsive for helping check responsiveness of different sized screen sizes.
 NHS South Central Ambulance Service.
-I used this website for some ideas in the about section.
+I used this website for some ideas in the about section. tmarkec for allowing me to use layout of README.md for guidance.

 Media: